With Nearly 30M Views In A Week, Here's How 'The Irishman' Whacks Scorsese's Other Crime Epics

 That puts "The Irishman," with its cast of all-time mob movie superstars including Robert De Niro, Al Pacino, Joe Pesci and Harvey Keitel, on pace for about half the number of streams for last year’s thriller “Bird Box,” which drew about 45 million worldwide streams in its first week on its way to being streamed by 80 million account holders in its first month.

-But how does the master of the cinema'sforay into streaming compare to his big screen viewership?
+But how does the master of the cinema Scorsese's foray into streaming compare to his big screen viewership?
 Let's compare "The Irishman" to the estimated number of ticket buyers for some of Scorsese's biggest films.

 See Also: Netflix Ready For Its Closeup With 'Irishman' Debut

-How 'Irishman' Stacks Up With Other Scorsese Films
+How It Stacks Up With Other Scorsese Films

 "The Departed"